boyu-zhang-25/boyu-zhang-25.github.io/_pages/about.md

 Hi, I am Boyu.
 I am a fourth-year undergraduate student at the University of Rochester, pursuing an [Honors](https://www.cs.rochester.edu/undergraduate/degree-requirements.html) B.S. in Computer Science.
 At U of R, I am lucky to be advised by Professor [Henry Kautz](https://www.cs.rochester.edu/u/kautz/), Professor [Ehsan Hoque](https://hoques.com/), and Doctor [Vincent Silenzio](https://sph.rutgers.edu/concentrations/urban-global-public-health/faculty-member.php?id=36094).
 In the past, I have worked with Professor [Daniel Štefankovič](https://www.cs.rochester.edu/~stefanko/) and Professor [Aaron Steven White](http://aaronstevenwhite.io/).

-My research interest lies in Ubiquitous and Pervasive Computing, Human-Computer Interaction, and Machine Learning.
+My research interest lies in Human-Computer Interaction, Bayesian Machine Learning, and Healthcare Applications.
 For the past several years, my projects have focused on

 * Mining pervasive online data to construct personalized mental disorder (anxiety, depression, and suicide ideation) tracking systems, and

 * Developing explicable machine learning models with inductive biases inspired by clinical psychology and behavioral science, especially temporal point processes and Bayesian inference.

-Also, I have experience with statistical physics for theories in Deep Learning and Word Sense Disambiguation.
-Please see my publications and portfolio for more details.
+Also, I have experience with statistical physics for theoretical Deep Learning and Word Sense Disambiguation.
+Please see my publications for more details.

 I had two fantastic collaborators at U of R: [Dr. Anis Zaman](http://azaman13.github.io/) (now at eBay) and [Dr. Rupam Acharyya](https://www.cs.rochester.edu/u/racharyy/) (postdoc at the University at Buffalo).